 It’s not so in a Spanish (or really European) culture, so just relax.
 Watch the people going by.
 Savor the food.
 Talk to everyone with you.
 That’s what the meal is supposed to be for!
 Everyone will get what they need eventually.

-#10 Non Touristy Thing To Do in Madrid: Get Off the Touristy Path
+#10 Non Touristy Things To Do in Madrid: Get Off the Touristy Path

-At least once or twice during your trip, purposely go off these beaten paths.
+At least once or twice during your trip, purposely go off the beaten path.
 You will be amazed how quickly the mob drops off.
-It’s an exponential decrease in the number of people and the touristy quotient of the area with every street you stray from the path.
-There are some cities I’d be more cautious about it, but as we discussed Madrid’s relative safety earlier, cut off a few streets and explore a little.
+It’s an exponential decrease in the number of people and the touristy quotient of the area with every street you stray.
+And you are far more likely to find people who like the same things you do!

 Well, that’s my tip list for beefing up your Non-Touristy Things To Do in Madrid, I hope it helps you out.
 And if you have any great non-touristy tips, I’d love to hear them!